Skip to main content

 • Date

-• Format (Image, Video, etc.)
+• Format (image, video, etc.)

-• Net Sentiment Score (NSS)
+• Engagement rate (ER) and Net Sentiment Score (NSS)

 • Comment breakdown (positive, negative, neutral, hidden, brand, tagged)

-• Post type and Tags
+• Post type and tags

 This structured post-level input helps Astra: